BrianAndrewOneil/quiz-app/README.md

 ## How It's Made

 **Tech used:** HTML, CSS (bootstrap), and React.
-I use local storage to save the user's answers so that they can close their browser and return to the quiz at a later time without losing their work.
+I use the browser's native localStorage to save the user's answers so that they can close their browser and return to the quiz at a later time without losing their work.

 ## To Run It Yourself